 Setting up WP Super Cache Plugin

-First thing you need to do is install and activate the plugin.
-Upon activation, simply go to Settings » WP Super Cache page to setup the plugin.
+The first thing you need to do is install and activate the plugin.
+Upon activation, simply go to Settings » WP Super Cache page to set up the plugin.

-Select ‘Caching On’ option and then click on update status button.
+Select the ‘Caching On’ option and then click on the Update status button.
 WP Super Cache will turn on caching.
-You can now click on test cache button to check if it is working.
+You can now click on the test cache button to check if it is working.

 Take a look at this guide on how to install and setup WP Super Cache for detailed instructions.